 After all, what one person finds “hard”, another may find “easy”.
 And because something is hard, doesn’t that make it all the more satisfying to do?

-Many people have said “it’s the hardest thing I’ve ever done”… and then gone on to do it again.
+Many people have said “Kilimanjaro is the hardest thing I’ve ever done especially the summit night”… and then gone on to do it again.
 We’ve yet to meet someone who thinks it’s “easy”, but it always depends on what you’re comparing with.

 Compared with Everest, Kilimanjaro is “easy”.

 Compared with a leisurely walk along the beach, it’s “hard”.

 Let’s dig in to some of the specific factors that affect whether Kilimanjaro is hard – or not – and what you can do about it…

 One of the first questions that inexperienced, aspiring mountaineers want to know, is whether there is any technical difficulty involved when climbing Kilimanjaro.
 There isn’t.
 Kilimanjaro is what’s known as a “walk-up”, a trekking peak that can be done without an ice ax, ropes, or harnesses.
 You don’t need any technical mountaineering skills at all.

 This is really one of the hardest part of climbing Kilimanjaro.
 Your ability to acclimatize and get used to the low oxygen in the air – while still having to trek long distances – is what sets Kilimanjaro apart from your average long day’s hiking.
 Kilimanjaro Altitude training is one of the preparations you can do to maximize your chances of being able to handle the altitude, but it can be a bit unpredictable.